YongMing99/S3_Group2_VMS/README.md

 BENR2423 Assignment S3 Group2

-Visitor management systems, database and cloud system for condominium which it will record the tenant’s details and visitor’s details which will be added by tenant.
-The admin could access the database to manage the tenant's account and visitors.The case diagram below show the function that each role could access to the system.
+Visitor management systems, databases and cloud systems for a condominium will record the tenant’s details and visitor’s details which the tenant will add.
+The admin could access the database to manage the tenant’s account and visitors.
+The case diagram below shows the function that each role could access in the system.

 ![Untitled design](https://user-images.githubusercontent.com/82641277/174445836-e4c0a82a-6cc7-4be9-98c9-72903f38380b.png)